cloudblog004/fantasticfoodies/content/en/posts/569-how-to-prepare-award-winning-chicken-soup.md

 ##### Instructions to make Chicken Soup:

 1. Wash the chicken pieces with fresh water 2_3 times.
-1. In a cooker,heat desi ghee&amp; add chopped ginger &amp; garlic.Cook on the low flame till the aroma smells..
+1. In a cooker,heat desi ghee& add chopped ginger & garlic.Cook on the low flame till the aroma smells..
-1. Now add chopped onions &amp; cook till they becomes little brown &amp; add red chilli powder, turmeric powder &amp; salt.Saute for few seconds.
+1. Now add chopped onions & cook till they becomes little brown & add red chilli powder, turmeric powder & salt.Saute for few seconds.
-1. Add chopped tomatoes &amp; cook on the low flame till they become soft.Add raw chicken pieces.
+1. Add chopped tomatoes & cook on the low flame till they become soft.Add raw chicken pieces.
-1. Mix well &amp; add 1 glass of water in it &amp; cover with lid,after a whistle,slow down the flame &amp; cook for 5_8 minutes.
+1. Mix well & add 1 glass of water in it & cover with lid,after a whistle,slow down the flame & cook for 5_8 minutes.
-1. After 5_8 minutes switch off the flame,let it cool down,Open the lid &amp; check if the chicken is properly cooked.
+1. After 5_8 minutes switch off the flame,let it cool down,Open the lid & check if the chicken is properly cooked.
-1. Pour the soup in serving bowl &amp;with chicken pieces &amp;vgarnish with coriander leaves.
+1. Pour the soup in serving bowl &with chicken pieces &vgarnish with coriander leaves.
 1. Serve hot.
 1. Ready to serve and ENJOY!